Preparing a photo for online printing at a bureau is risky if you don’t work in a colour managed workflow. You might get away with it – why risk it?

 Every quality photographic print bureau requires you upload images that have resolution of 300 PPI.

 Use File > Image Size and make sure the Resolution is 300 PPI and the units set to inches to see what size your image will be without cropping.

 If 300 is not the resolution untick resample then change it to 300 then commit the change by going OK.

-You do not have to print at a bureau’s template sizea.
+You do not have to print at a bureau’s template size.
 Providing the image is not larger than the bureau’s largest size you can have any size you like.

-If you like what you see and the resolution is 300, carry on without resizing.
+If you like what you see and the resolution is three hundred, carry on without resizing.
 The print will come back the same size in inches that you see in the Image Size dialogue box.